iitis/DatagenCopulaBased.jl/README.md

 ```julia
 julia> simulate_copula!(U::Matrix{Float64}, copula::TypeOfCopula; rng::AbstractRNG = Random.GLOBAL_RNG)
 ```
-For `simulate_copula!` all mentioned Archimedean copulas (including nested and the chain) as well as the Frechet and Marshal-Olkin copulas are supported.
-Number of marginals in the preallocated  matrix must equal to these in the copula model, else the `Assertionerror` will be raised.
+For `simulate_copula!` all mentioned Archimedean copulas (including nested and the chain) as well as the Frechet and the Marshal-Olkin copulas are supported.
+Number of marginals `size(U,2)` in the preallocated matrix must equal to these in the copula model, else the `Assertionerror` will be raised.

 ```julia
 julia> u = zeros(6,3)